georgewood749/ASE-Group-Project/README.md

 # ASE-Group-Project
 ## Project Description
   ### Motivation 🔥
-> If something is worth doing once, it's worth npmbuilding a tool to do it.
+> If something is worth doing once, it's worth building a tool to do it.
 > Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
 > It's not a bug - it's an undocumented feature.
 > When debugging, novices insert corrective code; experts remove defective code.